Skip to main content

 Personnel Policies for Designated Employment Exempt from the State Human Resources Act

-Executive Summary:
+Executive Summary

 This Policy sets forth the personnel policies for a large group of University employees who are not faculty members and are not subject to the State Human Resources Act.
 It lists general terms and conditions of employment for employees in the category, including types of appointments, methods of termination of appointment, grievance review, and holiday and leave entitlement.

-Policy
+I. Policy

-I. Scope and Applicability of Employment Covered by the Policies
+1. Scope and Applicability of Employment Covered by the Policies

-A. The Board of Governors of The University of North Carolina has established Policy 300.2.1 concerning employees exempt from the State Human Resources Act (hereinafter “EHRA” employees).
+1. The Board of Governors of The University of North Carolina has established Policy 300.2.1 concerning employees exempt from the State Human Resources Act (hereinafter “EHRA” employees).
 That policy (hereinafter “Board of Governors’ Policy”), incorporated into this Policy as Attachment A, applies to the following “permanent” employment positions within The University of North Carolina at Charlotte:

 Tier II Senior Academic and Administrative Officers pursuant to University Policy 102.9, Senior Academic and Administrative Officers: Associate and assistant vice chancellors; associate and assistant deans; and other administrative positions (other than those identified as Tier I Senior Academic and Administrative Officers in University Policy 102.9), including,